-- Administrators on service providers side are granted administrative rights for Enterprise Manager.
-Thus, they have access to Configuration view in its web UI where they can configure vCloud Director organization settings (on the vCloud tab), including repository quota and backup job template.
-As a rule, these administrators also have access to Veeam Backup & Replication management console, controlling vCloud Director as part of backup infrastructure on the provider side.
+- Service provider administrators have administrative rights in Veeam Backup Enterprise Manager.
+Thus, they have access to the Configuration view of Enterprise Manager where they can configure vCD organization configurations, including repository quota and backup job template.
+These administrators typically have access to Veeam Backup & Replication console that controls vCD as part of backup infrastructure on the provider side.

-- Users on the tenant side do not need administrative rights for Enterprise Manager — instead, they get access to self-service web portal.
-There they can manage their vCloud Director jobs, as well as restore VMs, files and application items within their scope.
-As a rule, these users are vCloud Director administrators in charge of data protection in their vCloud Director Organizations.
+- Members of vCD organizations do not need administrative rights for Veeam Backup Enterprise Manager — instead, they get access to the Veeam Self-Service Backup Portal and vSphere Self-Service Backup Portal.
+There they can manage their vCD jobs, as well as restore VMs, files and application items within their scope.

 How It Works

-In v9.5, Veeam leverages the native vCloud Director authentication technology to authorize users to log in to Enterprise Manager.
+Veeam Backup Enterprise Manager uses native vCD authentication to authorize users that log in to Enterprise Manager.
 The authentication process and components interactions are shown in the figure below.

-This approach helps to streamline administration and management tasks on provider side, as now a tenant only needs to be configured once in vCloud Director, and then any change like a new password or a 'Disable' operation will be immediately reflected in Veeam Enterprise Manager.
+This approach helps to streamline administration and management tasks for service providers, as now they need to configure a tenant account only once in vCD, and then any change like a new password or a disable operation will be immediately reflected in Veeam Backup Enterprise Manager.

-- Configure settings for the tenants (vCloud Director Organizations), including backup job templates to be used, backup destination and repository quota.
+- Configure settings for their tenants (vCD organizations), including backup job templates to be used, backup destination and repository quota.

-- Apply restrictions to particular tenant users' ability to schedule the jobs, for example, preventing the jobs from running too often.
+- Restrict job scheduling for particular tenants, for example, prevent the jobs from running too often.
 Administrators can even completely prohibit the tenant's ability to schedule jobs, instead setting the required schedule themselves (manually or using a script).

-Together with Veeam's built-in load balancing, these capabilities allow administrators to ensure infrastructure is protected from excessive resource consumption.
+Together with Veeam built-in load balancing, these capabilities allow administrators to ensure infrastructure is protected from excessive resource consumption.

-- Create new backup jobs for the objects in their scope, based on the pre-defined templates.
-Tenant users are allowed to configure essential job settings (such as VMs to backup, retention, schedule, notifications, and guest OS processing options).
+- Create new backup jobs for objects in their scope, based on the predefined templates.
+Organization members are allowed to configure essential job settings (such as VMs to backup, retention, schedule, notifications, and guest OS processing options).